RiceComp427-Spring2019/comp427-hw1-paranoia-liuce-/README.md

   - This gatekeeper's duty are controling the access only at the frontdoor.
 Other doors are not in his duty.
   - The scan machine needs to connect to the company's wireless network to retrive the data from the database.
 - Assets:
   - The scanner.
 It is the assets we need to protect.
 Without the scanner, the gatekeeper can not decide which person has the permission to enter the building.
-The scanner is the only thing that has the information of
   - The safety of the gatekeeper.
+  - The safety enviroment of the building.
 - Threats:
-  - explanatory_paragraph
+  - Since the scan machine uses wireless network to
   - explanatory_paragraph ...
 - Countermeasures:
   - explanatory_paragraph